rankyn/xivlauncher

 Set up the build directories if they don't already exist (~/rpmbuild and subfolders).
 Run the command rpmdev-setuptree.
 Do NOT run with sudo/root access.
 You want to make these directories in your own home folder.

-Install dotnet-sdk-6.0, which is needed for the build, with sudo dnf install dotnet-sdk-6.0.
+Install dotnet-sdk-8.0, which is needed for the build, with sudo dnf install dotnet-sdk-8.0.

 OpenSUSE setup

-This is almost the same as Fedora, just with one extra step.
+This is almost the same as Fedora, just with two extra steps.
 Dotnet is not in the openSUSE repos, so you need to add a Microsoft repo.
+And dotnet relies on libopenssl1_0_0, which is no longer in the base opensuse repos.
+Both of these repos need to be added.
 This can be done as follows:

 After that, install rpm build packages with sudo zypper in rpm-build rpmdevtools, and run rpmdev-setuptree (NOT as root).